Vedanthere/Vedanthere/README.md

-- 👋 Hi, I’m Vedant Vaidya, passionate about full stack developer.
+- 👋 Hi, I’m Vedant Vaidya, passionate about full stack developer dedicated to creating innovative solutions that make a meaningful impact.

+- 🔭 I’m currently working on an AI-powered web app and Chrome extension designed to enhance productivity and streamline workflows.

 - 💬 Active participant in the tech community and enjoy keeping up with the latest industry trends and emrging technologies.

-- 👀 I’m interested in Artificial Intelligence, Machine Learning, and Graphics Visualization.

 - 📫 Contact me:
       <div id="badges">